ronco/ember-cli-meta-tags/README.md

 ember install ember-cli-meta-tags
 ```

-### Using with Ember Fastboot
+### Using with Ember FastBoot

-Version 4.0+ of this addon is designed to work with Fastboot >= 1.0.0-rc1.
+Version 4.0+ of this addon is designed to work with FastBoot >= 1.0.0-rc1.
 If you use
-an order version of fastboot stick with 3.X.
+an older version of FastBoot stick with 3.X.

 Version 2.0+ of this addon is built upon
 [ember-cli-head](https://github.com/ronco/ember-cli-head) and as a
-result is will work automatically out of the box with Ember Fastboot
+result it will work automatically out of the box with Ember FastBoot
-if you are running a version of ember >= 2.7.
+if you are running a version of Ember >= 2.7.

 #### Using with other ember-cli-head addons